d-koppenhagen/scully-plugin-toc/README.md

 ## Usage

 To use the plugin you should import it in your scully configuration file (`scully.<project-name>.config.js`) and set it as a `postRenderer`.
-You can also specify the `toc` options object to customize the generated table of contents.
+You can also specify the `toc` options object to customize the generated table of contents:

 ```js
 require('./scully-plugins/toc');